-In accordance with National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities, McDaniel & Associates Consultants Ltd. ("McDaniel"), independent petroleum engineering consultants, prepared a report (the "McDaniel Report") dated February 23, 2021.
+In accordance with National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities, McDaniel & Associates Consultants Ltd. ("McDaniel"), independent petroleum engineering consultants, prepared a report (the "McDaniel Report") dated February 24, 2022.
 This statement of reserves data and other oil and gas information (this "Statement") uses the information provided in the McDaniel Report.
 All financial information in this Statement is in US dollars ("\$").
-This Statement was prepared on February 23, 2021 and is effective December 31, 2020.
+This Statement was prepared on February 24, 2022 and is effective December 31, 2021.

-The McDaniel Report evaluated, as at December 31, 2020, Orca Energy Group Inc.'s (the "Company" or "Orca Energy") Tanzanian conventional natural gas reserves for the period to the end of its licence in October 2026.
+The McDaniel Report evaluated, as at December 31, 2021, Orca Energy Group Inc.'s (the "Company" or "Orca Energy") Tanzanian conventional natural gas reserves for the period to the end of its licence in October 2026.
 The tables below are a summary of the conventional natural gas reserves of the Company and the net present value of future net revenue attributable to such reserves as evaluated in the McDaniel Report utilizing forecast price and cost assumptions.
 The tables summarize the data contained in the McDaniel Report and as a result may contain slightly different numbers due to rounding.
-The net present value of future net revenue attributable to the Company's reserves is stated without provision for interest costs and out of country general and corporate administrative costs, but after providing for estimated royalties, production costs, development costs, other income, future capital expenditures, and well abandonment costs for only those wells that were assigned reserves by McDaniel.
+The net present value of future net revenue attributable to the Company's reserves is stated without provision for interest costs and out of country general and corporate administrative costs, but after providing for estimated royalties, production costs, development costs, other income, and future capital expenditures..
 It should not be assumed that the undiscounted or discounted net present value of future net revenue attributable to the Company's reserves estimated by McDaniel represent the fair market value of those reserves.
 Other assumptions and qualifications relating to costs, prices for future production and other matters are summarized herein.
 The recovery and reserve estimates of the Company's natural gas reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual reserves may be greater than or less than the estimates provided herein.